Using Gelatin to Clear Homebrew A Guide to Crystal Clear Beer

 If you use Jello because you know it has gelatin in it, you might be in for quite the taste surprise.
 That said, we've been known to use gelatin jelly beans from time to time...

-Of course, if you don't wish to use gelatin (maybe because you're trying to make vegan beer?) you can try to use other kinds of finings to clear your beer.
+Vegan Alternatives: Of course, if you don't wish to use gelatin (maybe because you're trying to make vegan beer?), remember that gelatin is an animal product.
+You can try to use other kinds of finings to clear your beer, such as Biofine Clear (silicic acid) or Irish Moss/Whirlfloc (seaweed derived) which are both excellent vegan-friendly options.